FABFILTER VOLCANO 3

 It is worth noting that comb-filtering has been significantly reduced, and the source is much more mono-compatible.
 As described earlier, this could be further tuned to attain the optimum sound in both mono and stereo by adjusting delay time, level, and filter frequency.
 Additionally, changing the filter drive type and the Drive amount of the right channel can also change the characteristics of the spatial effect.

 The Haas Effect is usable on far too many sources to mention.
-Shorter delay times are recommended for percussive sounds and longer for more sustained times; typically times range from 1 ms to 40 ms depending on the source.
+Shorter delay times are recommended for percussive sounds and longer for more sustained sounds; typically, times range from 1 ms to 40 ms, depending on the source.

 Check out my Izotope Ozone Imager and Leapwing StageOne article here